 If you would like a detailed breakdown of the English Advanced Modules for Year 12, read Part 12 of our Beginner’s Guide to Acing HSC English.

 The Year 12 English Advanced course is intended for students who have demonstrated good competence in English throughout Year 10 and 11.

 Year 12 English Advanced students need to satisfy the following outcomes in order to obtain an HSC mark in band 5 or 6.
 Note that 15.41% of English Advanced students received band 6 compared to 0.85% of English Standard students.

-To achieve Band 6, students need to demonstrate extensive knowledge of their texts and write insightful responses that demonstrate their understanding into those texts.
+To achieve a Band 6 result, you need to demonstrate extensive knowledge of their texts and write insightful responses that demonstrate your understanding of those texts.

-Matrix Year 12 English Advanced Theory Books teach students how to address the outcomes for Stage 6, the Band 6 descriptors, and the specific module requirements.
+Matrix Year 12 English Advanced Theory Books teach you how to address the outcomes for Stage 6, the Band 6 descriptors, and the specific Module requirements.
 Students who strive to address the outcomes and Band Descriptors always perform better than their peers.